SamLau95/nbinteract/README.md

 nbinteract
 =================

-nbinteract is a collection of tools for converting Jupyter Notebooks to interactive webpages.
+nbinteract is a tool to convert Jupyter Notebooks to interactive webpages.
 It allows notebooks that use [ipywidgets][] or [bqplot][] to be hosted online as HTML pages for anyone to view and interact with.

 [Here's a demo of an interact textbook page on correlation created using nbinteract.][demo]

 ## Motivation

-Making interactive webpages requires knowledge of web technologies and especially Javascript.
-Python developers/data scientists might not have this skillset, but Jupyter Notebooks allow interactivity through [Jupyter widgets][widgets].
+Making interactive webpages is challenging since it requires deep knowledge of web technologies and especially Javascript.
+Python developers/data scientists might not have this skillset but can create interactive demos in a Jupyter notebook through [Jupyter widgets][widgets].
 Unfortunately, sharing these interactive demos requires other users to download the notebook and run a notebook server on their own machines.

 nbinteract allows users to author a notebook using widgets and convert it to an HTML page that still retains interactivity.
 These pages can then be hosted